DrJieTao/mental_health_2026/paper_outline_dark_side_v2.md

 **Gap**: The domain has frameworks, benchmarks, and single-model baselines.
 It lacks the diagnostic vocabulary for what goes wrong when these are assembled into multi-agent architectures.

 **Three gaps compose into the contribution**: coverage gap (2.1) + theory-evidence gap (2.2) + domain gap (2.3) = "We extend the best existing failure taxonomy by grounding previously theoretical constructs in the first empirical evidence from a clinical multi-agent system."
+To bridge these gaps, we design a controlled ablation study (§4) with four conditions that systematically isolate each architectural layer — testing each failure mode's theoretical mechanism against empirical evidence rather than relying on post-hoc observation alone.

 ---